Dates

 T1 Gallery

-The Double Dutch project fosters collaboration and exchange among regional artists, challenging ideas of nationalism and the creative insularity of the Caribbean.
+The Double Dutch series fosters collaboration and exchange among regional artists, challenging ideas of nationalism and the creative insularity of the Caribbean.
 The second iteration features Jamaican artist Charles Campbell’s Transporter 8 and Bahamian artist John Cox’s 126/73 .
+Together, Campbell and Cox’s works engage in a dialogue about displacement, transformation, and the cyclical nature of existence.

 Campbell’s Transporter 8, part of his ongoing Transporter Project, examined the intersections of aesthetic and political narratives.
 A black metallic sphere adorned with slave canoe imagery floated amid a pool of black liquid, evoking the weight of colonial histories and utopian aspirations.
 Referencing Buckminster Fuller’s geodesic dome, the work juxtaposes ideals of rational utopia with the violent legacies of slavery, creating a meditative, disorienting space.